 After a season, if all goes well, Johnson should open up some offers from other programs for himself.
 If he puts together a really dominant season and stays out of trouble, he may very well end up on a big time program and become a key part of a strong team.
 Johnson’s talent is too big for Junior Colleges, he just needs the chance to prove it.

-Topics: Shaq Johnson
+Tags: Shaq Johnson